PitPietro/c-project/docs/binary-search-tree.md

 ### Non-balanced binary tree
 If the tree is not balanced, it will look like a list: all the elemenets are stored in the right subtree and the left subtree is left empty or, viceversa, the elemenets are stored in the left subtree and the right subtree is left empty.

+### Balanced binary tree
+A tree whose elements are evenly distributed among the subtrees, is a **balanced tree**.
+Off course, there are algorithms for balancing non-balanced trees.
+In the balanced BST, for each node, the height of the left and right subtrees differ al most for a unit.

+#### Complete binary tree
+In a balanced and complete binary tree, each node except the leaves, has exit degree equal to 2.
+Given `h` the height of the tree, the number of nodes is `N = 2`<sup>`h+1`</sup>`- 1`

 ## Algorithms over BST
 Operations that modify the tree must leave the sorting properties unchanged.